Ray Liotta: Career

 Liotta played the Justice Department official Paul Krendler in the 2001 film Hannibal opposite Anthony Hopkins and Julianne Moore.
-Also in 2001, he played the father of drug dealer George Jung in the film Blow.
+Also in 2001, he played the father of drug dealer George Jung in the film Blow, and a victim of a mother-daughter con-artist team played by Sigourney Weaver and Jennifer Love Hewitt in Heartbreakers.
 In 2002, he appeared as Detective Lieutenant Henry Oak in the Joe Carnahan-directed film Narc, a role that led to an Independent Spirit Award nomination and a Phoenix Film Critics Society Awards nomination for Best Supporting Male.

 He reunited with director James Mangold in 2003, alongside John Cusack and Alfred Molina, in the dark horror-thriller Identity.
 In 2005, he narrated Inside the Mafia for the National Geographic Channel.
 In 2006, he appeared in Smokin' Aces—reuniting with Narc director Carnahan, in which he portrayed an FBI agent named Donald Carruthers in one of the lead roles.
 In 2004, Liotta made his Broadway debut opposite Frank Langella in the Stephen Belber play Match.
 Ben Brantley of The New York Times described Liotta as "compelling" but "doesn't have much to work with for his Broadway debut."
 That same year he appeared in an advertisement for Heineken in the UK.
 The ads were eventually pulled by Ofcom "in breach of the advertising code for implying that stronger alcohol is better."

 In 2007, Liotta appeared with John Travolta in the film Wild Hogs, and in Battle in Seattle as the city's mayor.
 In 2008, he starred in Hero Wanted as a detective alongside Cuba Gooding Jr. Also in 2008, he made a guest appearance on the SpongeBob SquarePants episode "What Ever Happened to SpongeBob?".
 In the episode, he voices the leader of a gang called the Bubble Poppin' Boys, who try to kill an amnesiac SpongeBob (voiced by Tom Kenny).
 In 2009 he appeared in Crossing Over, co-starring Harrison Ford.
 Liotta played Detective Harrison in the 2009 Jody Hill comedy Observe and Report as Seth Rogen's nemesis from the local police.
 In 2011, he starred in The Son of No One, opposite Channing Tatum and Al Pacino.